rondon23/rondon23/README.md

 ### :punch: About
-> Graduated in Mechatronics Engineering, working in web systems development.
+> Graduated in Mechatronics Engineering, have experience in web systems development.
 Currently works as a Golang developer, in systems with the hexagonal architecture, RabbitMQ, GRPC and Google Cloud Plataform.
 Study modern development technologies and tools such as Vue js, Angular and React.

 ### :zap: Technologies & Skills